Snowbirds: How to plan your sunny winter escape10/11/2022

 Rental condos and homes

 Wherever you roam, you should have tons of rental options, depending on your budget, size needs, and local activities and amenities.
-Assuming you’re staying for an extended period (4-6 months even), start your search with local apartment rental sites or Airbnb where you can find more cost-effective longer-term rentals.
+Assuming you’re staying for an extended period of more than around four months, start your search with local apartment rental sites, local community message boards, Facebook Marketplace, Craigslist or Airbnb, where you can find more cost-effective longer-term rentals.

 Hotels and motels